yihanjiang/Sequential-RNN-Decoder/README.md

 By default the number of decoding iteration is 6, you can change via change argument '-num_dec_iteration'

+## RNN for Convolutioanl Code
+- use conv_decoder.py to train Viterbi-like RNNs.

+- use bcjr_rnn_train.py to train BCJR-like RNNs.

+## Neural Turbo Decoder
+Note: Currently debugging non-AWGN decoders.
+Recommend to run on GPU.

+- To evaluate Neural Turbo Decoder run default setting by: python turbo_neural_decoder_eval.py -h, to sepecify the parameters for testing.

+- To train Neural Turbo Decoder: python turbo_neural_decoder_train.py -h, to specify the parameters for training

+## Interpreting the RNN
+Under construction.

 <!--## Organization of codes-->
 <!--(1) bcjr_util.py and utils.py:  Plan to merge.
 Utility Helpful Functions. \-->
 <!--(2) turbo_RNN.py: Stacked Turbo RNN decoder.
 Plan to add TurboRNN Layer for further usage.\-->